auth0/docs/articles/applications/reference/grant-types-available.md

 * **Spec-conforming grants**: Grants defined by and conforming to external specifications (such as [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html))
 * **Auth0 extension grants**: Auth0-specific grants that conform to the [OAuth extension mechanism](https://tools.ietf.org/html/rfc6749#section-4.5) to support additional clients or to provide a bridge between OAuth and other trust frameworks.
 * **Auth0 legacy grants**: Traditional grant types supported for legacy customers only.
-If you are a legacy customer, we highly recommend moving to
+If you are a legacy customer, we highly recommend moving to a more secure alternative.
+For more info on legacy grant types, see []().

 The following `grant_types`, are either: